 While I could be wrong and the world might continue in its peaceful prosperity, there’s no harm in being prepared.

-While every person’s preparation will be different, the following suggestions about food storage are presented to help you decide what’s best for you and your family.
+While every person’s preparation will be different, the following suggestions are presented to help you decide what’s best for you and your family.

 - Decide what you are preparing for – civil unrest, or Economic collapse/Hyperinflation which will have some amount of lead time before any type of total collapse.
 Solar flare/EMP/Nuclear attack will involve little if any warning.
 All will involve a possible electrical grid down situation.